Absence from School

 If you have any concerns about your child’s class or the school, please don’t hesitate to discuss them with your child’s teacher, or with the Director, Margee Ready.

 Our Health Policy is based on consultation with Laurie Rubel, APRN and Dr. Susanna Jalkut.
-If your child is unwell, it is critical during this COVID-19 pandemic that you keep your child home.
+If your child is unwell, keep your child home.
 Please phone/email St. Paul’s Nursery School to advise us of the nature of your child’s illness.

 Children should be kept home for: